-Nora almost laughed involuntarily as the sudden memory of the seniors last year lock Mr. Cotter in the band supply room and then She snorted a bit as the laughter got caught in the back of her throat and Ms. Steinke glared at her.
+Nora almost laughed involuntarily as the sudden memory of the seniors last year flashed in her mind.
+They had locked Mr. Cotter in the band supply room and then left him there all period.
+She snorted a bit as the laughter got caught in the back of her throat and Ms. Steinke glared at her.
 Nora hastily rearranged the features on her face so that she was looking back at her with blank attentiveness, and after a moment Ms. Steinke went on:

 “I hope this goes without saying, but I want to remind you all that I’m not Mr. Cotter.
-I have expectations each one of you.
+I have high expectations for each one of you.
 This is one of the best bands in the conference, and this class isn’t here as a good excuse to go to Disney on the band tour or get an easy A or visit with your friends.
 And as this is the beginning of the school year, may I remind you that this is not”—she looked pointedly over to the percussion section—“a glorified study hall.”

 There were a few more snickers from the other sections as Nora stole a quick glance back towards the percussion section.
 She grinned when she saw her best friend Kelly standing beside a snare drum with a visibly annoyed look on her pale face.
 Kelly was infamous for spending rehearsal time in band tucked away behind the bass drum, catching up on homework and studying.
 She was a talented percussionist and an even more talented procrastinator, and for those reasons band was a necessity in her schedule.
-Turning back to the front of the room, saw Ms. Steinke standing with her hands on her hips, looking mildly annoyed that there were other noises in the room besides her own voice and the blinking of one hundred pairs of eyes.
+Turning back to the front of the room, Nora saw Ms. Steinke standing with her hands on her hips, looking mildly annoyed that there were other noises in the room besides her own voice and the blinking of one hundred pairs of eyes.

 “I’m not sure why you all think that’s funny.
 Band is for music, not for homework.
 Mr. Cotter told me that he would turn a blind eye to whatever other work you did in class as long as you were still ready to play on cue.
 I’ll let you know right now that I won’t put up with such behavior in this room.”
 Ms. Steinke paused for a moment as if for dramatic effect, and looked out across the rows of students with a no-nonsense expression.

-Well shit, Nora thought as she looked around at her fellow students, noting their disappointed, sheepish expressions closely mirrored her own.
+Well shit, Nora thought as she looked around at her fellow students, noting that their disappointed, sheepish expressions closely mirrored her own.
 She suspected that if Ms. Steinke hadn’t commanded such quiet attentiveness, there would have been a miserable chorus of groans and muttered complaints at such a proclamation.
-She credited in-class study halls in band as one of the only reasons she was able to pull off an A in chemistry last yearshe would prop her textbook and notes up on the stand next to her music and cram for quizzes and tests whenever she had the opportunity.
+She credited in-class study halls in band as one of the only reasons she was able to pull off an A in chemistry last year—she would prop her textbook and notes up on the stand next to her music and cram for quizzes and tests whenever she had the opportunity.
 Such a shakeup in her study routine was sure to derail her plans for the upcoming year, seeing as she was planning on doing the same thing with physics.
 And based on the looks everyone was now giving Ms. Steinke, she wasn’t the only one was going to lose out on precious study time.

 “This is such bullcrap,” a hushed, low voice muttered bitterly behind her, coming from a cluster of trombones.
 Nora couldn’t agree more.